rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 ## Agenda and Locations

 ### Day 1 (Thursday December 5th, 2019)
-- **2pm - 3pm** Hackathon Kickoff (SRB, Ferman Family Conference Room)
+- **3pm - 4pm** Hackathon Kickoff (SRB, Ferman Family Conference Room)
   - Introduce teams and projects
-  - Split up in to teams and begin planning and/or hacking
+  - Break into teams and begin planning and hacking
-- **3pm - ??** Teams can continue to work on projects into the evening
+- **4pm - ??** Teams continue to work on projects

 ### Day 2 (Friday, December 6th, 2019)
-- **9am - 12pm** Work on projects (MRC2-Conference Room 2 or MRC1-1072/Eye Institute Conference Room)
+- **9am - 12pm** Continue work on projects (MRC2-Conference Room 2,  MRC1-1072/Eye Institute Conference Room, and MRC4084)
   - Meet your team in your assigned location and start hacking
+  - Multiple meeting rooms have been reserved for the hackathon.
+Feel free to utilize them if needed.
+  - Note that MRC4084 is only available until 1:45pm.
-- **12pm - 1pm** Pick up boxed lunches (MRC2-Conference Room 2; generously provided by the Department of Biostatistics and Bioinformatics)
+- **12pm** Pick up boxed lunches (MRC2-Conference Room 2; generously provided by the Department of Biostatistics and Bioinformatics)
-- **1pm - 3pm** Continue work on projects (MRC2-Conference Room 2 or MRC1-1072/Eye Institute Conference Room)
+- **12pm - 3pm** Continue work on projects (MRC2-Conference Room 2,  MRC1-1072/Eye Institute Conference Room, and MRC4084)
 - **3pm - 4:30pm** Hackathon Wrap-up (SRB, David Murphey Conference Room)
   - Project demonstrations
   - Judges convene briefly to pick the winning project
   - Winners announced, prizes awarded
   - Meeting adjournment
-- **5:00pm - 6:00pm** Hackathon celebration at World of Beer (2815 E Fowler Ave, Tampa, FL 33612)
+- **5pm - 6pm** Hackathon celebration at World of Beer (2815 E Fowler Ave, Tampa, FL 33612)
   - Attendance is optional for hackathon participants
   - Participants are responsible for purchasing their own food and beverages